ASK1734/Taiwan-futures-trading-with-shiaoji/README.md

 # Taiwan-futures-trading-with-shiaoji

-There will be two .py file.
+There will be two .py files.

 ### backtesting.py
 This is for backtesting stratigies.